NoahT/RGB-HSL-Palette/README.md

 ## Usage
 RGB-HSL Palette currently has a list of available releases (since v1.0.0) that is available [here](https://github.com/NoahT/RGB-HSL-Palette/releases).
 Included in every release is relevant documentation, as well as an executable .jar file which should be added to the build path of any targeted project.

+## Documentation
+Each release contains relevant Javadocs for available functionality.
+Aside from this, example code can be found on the wiki [here](https://github.com/NoahT/RGB-HSL-Palette/wiki).

 ## Contributing
 Contributions are always encouraged.
 Please review the guidelines [here](https://github.com/NoahT/RGB-HSL-Palette/blob/master/CONTRIBUTING.md).